KennySporck/starter-playwright-typescript/CODE_OF_CONDUCT.md

 ---

-For more information or questions regarding this Code of Conduct, please contact us at [jonas@jonasclaes.be](mailto:jonas@jonasclaes.be).
+For more information or questions regarding this Code of Conduct, please contact us at [jonas.claes@qaura.be](mailto:jonas.claes@qaura.be).